- Which headlight beams are best to use in the fog?

 Do LED lights work in fog?

-Is high beam same as fog lights?
+Is the high beam the same as fog lights?

 Are fog lights the same as low beams?